timescale/docs/mst/about-mst.md

 ## Billing

+By default, all new Managed Service for TimescaleDB services require a credit card, which is charged at the end of the month for all charges accrued over that month.
+Each project is charged separately.

 Managed Service for TimescaleDB uses hourly billing.
-The price charged for your service includes:
+This charge is automatically calculated, based on the services you have been running in your project.
+The price charged for your project includes:

 *   Virtual machine
 *   Networking